Syria 1000 BCE

-In the south of the region the Jews remained unreconciled to Roman rule.
+In the south the Jews remained unreconciled to Roman rule.
 A great Jewish revolt, lasting from AD 66 to AD 70, ended in the sack of Jerusalem, and a second revolt in 133, after being harshly repressed by the Romans, resulted in the expulsion of Jews from central Judaea.
 Jerusalem was eventually rebuilt as a Roman colony.

 By this time, the new religion of Christianity had appeared in Judaea, founded by an (apparently) ordinary Jew, Jesus of Nazareth (lived c.
 6 BC to c.
 AD 31).
 It was soon spreading far and wide in the Roman and Parthian empires.